suffolklibraries/lgc/content/collections/events/fathers-day-model-railway-show.md

   [https://suffolkmuseums.org/events/fathers-day-model-railway-show-2/](https://suffolkmuseums.org/events/fathers-day-model-railway-show-2/)
 ---
-A big enginering show at The Long Shop Museum Filled with Modal trains, big steam engines and a day full enginering heritage.
+The Long Shop Museum are hosting a big enginering show filled with modal trains, big steam engines and a day full of enginering heritage.